min2ha/ukwa-site/content/target/81465/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: We're sick of the Brussels bully-boys!
-German bosses' thundering message to EU leaders as they demand job take priority over ideology in the battle over Brexit

 Based on discussions with business leaders in Bavaria, argues that German firms are anxious to avoid a "no deal" Btexit, which would be catastrophic for trade and jobs.
 They are keen for the EU to show more flexibility and respect for Britain.